Buffered Image

 UI_DRAWING_drawLine_1 (available in MicroUI C Module)

-// use the preprocessor 'weak'
+// use the compiler's 'weak' attribute

 __weak DRAWING_Status UI_DRAWING_drawLine_1(MICROUI_GraphicsContext* gc, jint startX, jint startY, jint endX, jint endY){